Visualize a World Where Support for the Arts Abounds...Take Action!

 - Communicate a clear MESSAGE.

 Use the Unified Statement to connect your community to Federal education policy that supports high quality art education.
 The statement was prepared by NAEA and other national arts education organizations to support the arts in the new Every Student Succeeds Act (ESSA).

-Work with your state/regional NAEA organization to connect and partner with the Americans for the Arts State Arts Action Network that includes the Kennedy Center’s state Alliances for Arts Education and state citizen arts advocacy groups.
+Work with your state/regional NAEA organization to connect and partner with the Americans for the Arts State Arts Action Network.

 Reach Out to Your Members of Congress to Support Arts Education!

 Below, you’ll find four easy ways to get in touch with your Members of Congress.
 Four Ways to Reach Out to Your Members of Congress as an Individual: